-Each applicant and all objectors must provide copies of all submissions to the DRSP associated with the objection proceedings to one another, and to ICANN.
+AnEach applicant and all objectors must provide copies of all submissions to the DRSP associated with the objection proceedings to the applicant one another, and to ICANN (except that confidential communications between the DRSP and objector shall not be provided to ICANN).

-ICANN will publish a document on its website identifying all objections shortly after the deadline for filing objections has passed (refer to Item 1 above).
+ICANN will publish an announcementa document on its website identifying all objections shortly after the deadline for filing objections has passed (refer to Item 1 above).
 Objections will not be published before that deadline.